 What is a time hole?!
 A time in your day that you lose a lot of your day to something “unproductive”.
 This can be things that seem unavoidable like your commute to and from work.
 Using that time to make it productive will make a major difference on the overall productivity of your day.

 For my commute example- I have over an hour of car time holes every day and I fill them by listening to podcasts and audio books.
-(Speaking of podcasts – if you have any favorites let me know!
-Always on the look out for new ones).
+I have a whole article on just this time hole that if you found yourself wondering how you can make your commute time more productive then here it is: How To Have A Productive Commute.

 Making that time even remotely productive will improve the quality of your day and can help you accomplish more each day.